arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # The conditional to render each view!

-Now we need to create the component that will render the inline view of the custom embed `The View!`
+Now that we have our three views, let's write a function that checks the URL hash and based on that renders the appropiate view.

-1. Let's create a new component called ApesterView in apester-view.jsx > components/features/Apester/children/apester-view.jsx which returns an empty `div` and export it.
+1. Let's create a new component called ApesterPowerUp in powerup.jsx > components/features/Apester/powerup which returns an empty `div` and export it.

     ```
-    const ApesterView = () => {
+    const ApesterPowerUp = () => {
         return (
             <div></div>
-        );
-    };
+        )
+    }

-    export default ApesterView;
+    export default ApesterPowerUp;

     ```

 2. Let's add the required imports
-    - import React and the useEffect method
+    - import React, the useEffect and useState methods
     - import get from lodash (optional).
-    - import the scss or styles file
-    - import sendMessage and parseQueryString from the util file
+    - import each of the three views

     ```